robertvanlienden/FoodChoose/readme.md

 I've made some unit tests, but they are not working in the docker environment.

 For now, I just let them be as they are.

+## License

+This repo is for learning purposes.
+Please don't use this code for commercial use.